What is a private real estate lender?

 How and when do I receive distributions?

 Income is generated from payments received on the loans made by the fund and thereafter is distributed to the investors.
 Distributions are dependent on the performance of the total loan portfolio and calculated based on the amount each member has invested in the fund.
-Investors in RTC Investors V, LLC have the option of receiving cash distributions quarterly or reinvesting them.
+Investors in RTC VI, LLC have the option of receiving cash distributions quarterly or reinvesting them.

 What if I need to liquidate?
 Can I increase my investment?